mikesamuel/LexIcon/docs/grammar.md

 Instead, we allow both productions and procedures.
 A *production* defines a non-terminal in terms of a grammar expression.
-A *procedure* defines a non-terminal in terms of a
+A *procedure* defines a non-terminal in terms of statements in a structured programming language.

 ----